hypernormalisation/zeal/guides/expertise_t6.md

 # Expertise Legs in T5/T6

-## The tl;dr

-### T6 - all races
+Summary:

+## I have Clefthoof Legs, when do I drop them?
+If you have Clefthoof and no access to Shat, get rid of Clefthoof *regardless of race or your other gear* as soon as you have either:
+- Murderous Intent
+- Bloodwarders
+- any T6 option

+## I have Shattrath Legs, when do I drop them?

-*Regardless of your race or other gear you can get rid of Shattrath Leggings/Clefthoof Hide Leggings as soon as you get any of the following*:
+*Regardless of your race or other gear you can get rid of Shattrath Leggings as soon as you get any of the following*:
 - Leggings of Divine Retribution
 - Bow-stitched Leggings
 - Legguards of Endless Rage
-- (probably, not simmed) T6 legs
+- T6 legs

 (For Endless Rage/T6, although this is barely an upgrade, it is still an upgrade - especially if you can now use Glyph of the Outcast instead of Glyph of Ferocity as your leg enchant.)

 Bow-stitched are your BiS on high-armor bosses, Divine Retribution are your BiS on low-armor bosses.

 ---
-### T5 - nonhuman

-*Shat Legs (or if you don't have them, Clefthoof Legs) are BiS or within a few dps of being BiS at all points of gearing*.

-There are points when gearing up that Shat/Cleft will be slightly lower than murderous intent because of Expertise Rating breakpoints, but not by much, and the P2 BiS setup still uses Shat.

-For Shat:
-- If you get 5 Expertise out of Shat, you can wear Bloodwarders/Murderous Intent.
-- If you get 6 Expertise out of Shat, you wear Shat.

----
-### T5 - human

-*Shat Legs (or if you don't have them, Clefthoof Legs) Legs are BiS or within a few dps of being BiS until you hit Expertise cap, at which point Murderous Intent is your BiS.*

-There are points when gearing up that Shat/Cleft will be slightly lower than murderous intent because of Expertise Rating breakpoints, but not by much.
+## What about Murderous Intent/Bloodwarders compared to Shattrath Legs?

+That to some extent depends.
+For all races:
+- If Shat legs give you 5 Expertise, Murderous Intent and Bloodwarders are better.
+- If Shat legs give you 6 Expertise, they are better than Murderous Intent and Bloodwarders.

-For Shat:
+For humans:
-- If you get 5 Expertise out of Shat, you can wear Bloodwarders/Murderous Intent.
-- If you get 6 Expertise out of Shat, you wear Shat.

-If Shat/Cleft brings you over your Expertise cap, you should wear Bloodwarders/Murderous Intent.
+- If Shat legs take you over your Expertise cap when using a mace/sword, you wear Murderous Intent or Bloodwarders.

----

-If you want to understand this more fully, you can read on.
+If you want to understand how you can determine how much Expertise the rating is giving you, you can read on.

 ## Expertise and Expertise Rating